SEKOIA-IO/documentation/docs/intelligence_center/api.md

 Note that if the type is not available in the feed it will not be returned even if specified in the query.

+#### Filtering on Last Modification Date

+The feed entries are sorted by date from the oldest to the youngest.
+Since SEKOIA.IO started its default feed in 2019, the consumer must download a massive amount of data before getting recent intelligence.
+We introduced the `modified_after` parameter to help our users consume our feed when they are only interested in recent intelligence.
+When set, the `modified_after` filters intelligence entries that were created or modified after the specified value.

+For example, with `modified_after="2016-04-14T13:07:49.812"` only intelligence created or modified after `2016-04-14T13:07:49.812` is returned.

 #### Example Script

 Here is a sample Python script to fetch STIX objects from the Intelligence Center: